H2OKing89/shelfr/docs/reference/naming/NAMING_FOLDER_FILE_SCHEMAS.md

 ### Recommended Templates

-MAMFast expects specific folder/file naming from Libation.
+Shelfr expects specific folder/file naming from Libation.
 Use these templates in Libation settings:

 **Folder Template:**
 ```